-The nurse worked closely with attorney Rob Welch regarding the allegations of stealing drugs and the referral to HPRP.
-Attorney Welch was able to educate the client on alternatives to the HPRP program.
-After extensive preparation the nurse was found to not be a candidate for the HPRP program and the allegations of stealing drugs were dismissed.
+The nurse worked closely with our attorneys regarding the allegations of stealing drugs and the referral to HPRP.
+We were able to educate the client on alternatives to HPRP.
+After extensive preparation, the nurse was found to not be a candidate for HPRP, and the allegations of stealing drugs were dismissed.
 The nurse is able to continue to practice as a nurse without restrictions and without any sanctions on her nursing license.

 Areas of Law:

 Nursing License Defense

 Health Professionals Recovery Program (HPRP)

 This information is a sample of our past results.
 Prospective clients may not obtain the same or similar results.
 Every case is different and each case must be evaluated and handled on its own merits.
 The circumstances of your case may differ from the results provided.
 The information provided has not been reviewed or approved by the State Bar.